 This simplicity is the main advantage of corrective maintenance.
-Indeed, it does not require any particular software nor the elaboration of a maintenance plan to be applied.
+Indeed, it does not require any particular software or the elaboration of a maintenance plan.
 As soon as a breakdown occurs on equipment, technicians intervene and repair it, then possibly order spare parts if needed.

-This is why, despite the appearance of new maintenance management tools and new strategies, many companies, especially small and medium-sized businesses, continue to use only or mainly corrective maintenance to maintain their equipment.
+This is why, despite the appearance of new maintenance management tools and new strategies, many companies, especially small and medium-sized businesses, continue to use only or mainly corrective maintenance to maintain their real estate installations.

 Does preventive maintenance make corrective maintenance obsolete?

 With technological and industrial progress, new tools and new theories of maintenance management have appeared, allowing the emergence of preventive maintenance strategies.
 Most large companies have now implemented this type of practice, as it allows them to optimize the maintenance of their equipment by anticipating breakdowns and malfunctions.

 Corrective maintenance, however, is still relevant in real estate for two main reasons.
 On the one hand, small companies do not necessarily have the desire or the interest to implement a preventive maintenance strategy.
 On the other hand, even companies that do use preventive maintenance sometimes have to deal with unforeseen breakdowns.